LGBTQ rights in China: Ming dynasty

-In addition to having relationships with men, the Zhengde Emperor also had many relationships with women.
-He sought the daughters of many of his officials.
+In addition to having relationships with women, the Zhengde Emperor also had relationships with men.
 The Tianqi Emperor is believed to have had two private palaces, one for his female lovers and one for his male lovers.
 During this era, lesbian sexual practices became meeting the rapidly rising trend of "sapphism", which were created all in the name of pleasure.
 This included, but was not limited to the acts of frottage, cunnilingus and mutual masturbation.

 Chinese homosexuals did not experience persecution which would compare to that experienced by homosexuals in Christian Europe during the Middle Ages, and in some areas, particularly among the merchant classes, same-sex love was particularly appreciated.
 There was a stereotype in the late Ming dynasty that the province of Fujian was the only place where homosexuality was prominent, but Xie Zhaozhe (1567–1624) wrote that "from Jiangnan and Zhejiang to Beijing and Shanxi, there is none that does not know of this fondness."
 European Jesuit missionaries such as Matteo Ricci took note of what they deemed "unnatural perversions", distressed over its often open and public nature.
 Historian Timothy Brook writes that abhorrence of sexual norms went both ways, since "the celibate Jesuits were rich food for sexual speculation among the Chinese."
 Chinese writers typically made fun of these men, insisting that the only reason they condemned homosexuality was because they were forced to refrain from sexual pleasure as they were celibate.

-The first statute specifically prohibiting same-sex sexual intercourse was enacted in the Jiajing era (嘉靖, 1522–1567) of Emperor Zhu Houcong (朱厚熜) in 1546.
+The first statute specifically prohibiting same-sex sexual intercourse was enacted in the Jiajing era of Emperor Zhu Houcong in 1546.
 Despite this, homosexuality was still commonly accepted and practiced, providing that the men produced heirs and married women later on.
 Homosexuality was even viewed as "luxurious" by middle classes.